JonasAlfredsson/docker-fail2ban/README.md

 > NOTE: The environment variable `F2B_ACTION` allows you define what "action"
         the [mail program](#notification-mails) will make when you need to be notified about something.
-This is not directly related to "banaction", so the naming is a bit unfortunate.
+This is not directly related to "`banaction`", so the naming is a bit unfortunate.